 While many organizations will support patients living in all areas of the state, there will be particular resources that may be more convenient if they are located where patients and families currently reside.

 Boston Cancer Support’s Ambassadors and Auxiliary Teams add new resources monthly, so please check back often.
-Should you have a particular need, or want to share a resource, email us at Info@BostonCancerSupport.Org
+Should you have a particular need, or want to share a resource, email us: Info@BostonCancerSupport.Org

 Cancer Connection offers a haven where people living with cancer, their families and their caregivers can learn how to cope with their changed lives and bodies and emotional turmoil by sharing strategies and resources.
 All of our offerings are free of charge.
 There is much to be gained from learning to team with the medical system and draw on our own strengths, a constellation of integrative therapies, and the wisdom of our peers who have traveled the same road before us.